 - For the white/pink ears I used Sirdar Snuggly Snowflake Chunky in white and pink.

 - 7mm (US K/10.5) Hook

 Yarn A – MC / Yarn B – CC

 - Measure your hairband (mine was 13.5 inches)

 - CO – 50 sts in Yarn A

 - Cast off.

-- Stitch the length of the knitted piece around your headband seaming in the same yarn.
+- Stitch the length of the knitted piece around your headband seaming the fold closed in the same yarn.

 - Secure and weave in any loose ends.

 - Work 23 rows in st,st, dec (K2tog) at each end of rows 15, 19 and 23.